bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 > [!CAUTION]
 >
-> The `biblatex` package works differently than the older `bibtex` package (which is still available).
-Make sure you generate the `.bib` file compatible with the `biblatex` package, not the `bibtex` package.
-If you are required to add a very specific citation style that can not be configured using `biblatex` package at all, then consider removing the options related to it, and then add the package and option related to the `bibtex` package.
-However, this may break down the LaTeX code (not recommended).
+> The `biblatex` package works differently than the older `bibtex` package (which is still available and widely used by many journals).
+If you have a `bibtex` compatible file, then change the option from `backend=biber` to `backend=bibtex` for the `biblatex` package.
+But you may get warnings and errors thrown by the LaTeX compiler in this case.

 - To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
 Check [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).